-A candidate may withdraw his or her candidacy by notifying the Election Panel in writing, in the manner prescribed by the Election Panel.
+A candidate may withdraw his or her candidacy by notifying the Election Panel in writing.
 The Election Panel shall remove any withdrawn candidate from the ballot.
 If a candidate withdraws his or her candidacy after the printing of the ballots, any votes cast in favor of such withdrawn candidate shall not be counted.